Torres Strait Light Infantry Battalion: History

-Between October to December 1943, a detachment from the battalion was sent to Dutch New Guinea, where they carried out patrol operations in search of Japanese occupation.
+Between October and December 1943, a detachment from the battalion was sent to Dutch New Guinea, where they carried out patrol operations in search of Japanese occupation.
 On 23 December, they were involved in a skirmish with a group of Japanese, during which one member of the battalion was killed and six wounded.
 In mid-1944, the various elements of the battalion were brought together on Thursday Island as it was determined the outposts were no longer needed.
 At this time the battalion was reorganised, and formed a transportation company, which also took over responsibility for terminal operations and water transport.

 Due to the racial policies in place at the time, all officers and senior non-commissioned officers were white Australians, while the Torres Strait Islanders originally only received one third of the pay of white soldiers of equal rank.
 In response to this and other concerns, 'A', 'B' and 'C' Companies of the battalion briefly went on strike in late December 1943.
 In February 1944 the Army agreed to increase the soldiers' pay to two-thirds of that of white soldiers.
 The indigenous soldiers finally received full back pay for their war service in 1986.
 Despite the discriminatory pay scales the Islanders generally appreciated the Army's culture, as its discipline and hierarchy allowed them to be treated with respect by white soldiers.

 The unit was unique, being the only Indigenous Australian battalion ever formed by the Australian Army, and although a number of small irregular units were formed to provide surveillance of isolated parts of the northern Australian coast, the majority of Indigenous Australians who enlisted during the war served in integrated units, with the exigencies of wartime emergency resulting in significant changes both to official policy and social attitudes regarding the service of Aboriginals and Torres Strait Islanders in the military.
 The Torres Strait Island Light Infantry Battalion represented a significant contribution to the Australian war effort in terms of population, with the majority of able bodied Torres Strait Islander males of military age serving during the war.
 The battalion was disbanded in 1946, following the end of hostilities.
 A total 36 members of the battalion died on active service.

 'C' Company of the 51st Battalion, Far North Queensland Regiment (51 FNQR) was established in the Torres Strait in 1987 as a Regional Force Surveillance Unit (RFSU) responsible for sovereignty patrols in the Torres Strait and providing security to the remote parts of Northern Australia.
 A number of descendants of men who served in the Torres Strait Light Infantry have served within 51 FNQR.
+The last surviving member of the Torres Strait Light Infantry Battalion, Mebai Warusam, died in July 2023.